 Note: The festivities take place a day earlier than the given date for Holi in other parts of India.

 With kids turning into colour hooligans and elders crazy with fun and frolic, it’s a known fact that Delhi gets a little rowdy during Holi.
 But if you can get tickets to the ‘mad moozik’ festival, Holy Cow, which is one of the most happening festivals of Delhi, you are in for an awesome time.
 With a kickass line up including the country’s best independent music acts, Holi Cow is where every music lover flocks together in this spring festival.
+This year, experience the best Holi in India, in the heart of the country itself.
 For enjoying the festival of colours in a different way one of the most authentic places to celebrate holi in India is Delhi.

 Suggested Read: Celebrations Of Holi In Mathura And Vrindavan 2019